JAIPUR & PUSHKAR

 Hawa Mahal is also called as “Palace of Wind”.
 It was built by Maharaja Sawai Pratap Singh in 1799.
 Constructed based on Rajput architecture.

-The mahal is 50 feet from the base with numerous windows, rooms and spacious courtyard.
-Mainly constructed with red and pink sandstone.
+The Mahal is 50 feet from the base with numerous windows, rooms and spacious courtyard.
+Mainly constructed of red and pink sandstone.

 Hawa Mahal was built for Royal Women to watch the everyday life through the windows without being seen by others, as they were not permitted to be seen by others.

 Jal Mahal is called as “WATER PALACE”.
 Maharaja Madho Singh I constructed the water palace, located in the middle of ManSagar Lake.
 Mainly built to stay, when the King goes for hunting ducks in the lake.It seems to appear as if the palace floats in the water.
 It is based on Rajput and Mughal architecture.
 Beautiful boat rides to the palace were stopped a few years back.

 Jantar Mantar is one of the 5 astrological observations build by Maharaja Jai Singh ॥.
 He built it in order to study space and time as he was a great scholar of astrology.